Documentation

 docker-compose up -d

-Open http://localhost:8080 for the web UI.
+Open http://localhost:8888 for the web UI (or http://localhost:8080 if you map frontend to 8080).
 Default login: admin / admin — change the password after first login.

 The registry API is on port 5000.
 Configure Docker to use it as an insecure registry, or put a reverse proxy with TLS in front.